kadirjailani/Parallax-effect-test/README.md

 this is a readme file

 parallax scroll testing
-step to test this in localhost:
+step to test this in localhost: <br />
 1 - pull this to your local <br />
 2 - open up terminal/cmd/shell then point to this folder <br />
 3 - npm i <br />